mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step2.md

 ### Adding a Chart to our local environment

+As we mentioned before, a chart is a set of files ( compressed `tgz`) needed to deploy the application in Kubernetes.
+We are going to need to download it to our local environment so that it can be installed in K8s.

-Now, let's explore the [Jenkins Helm Chart](https://github.com/jenkinsci/helm-charts/tree/main/charts/jenkins).
+Let's explore the [Jenkins Helm Chart](https://github.com/jenkinsci/helm-charts/tree/main/charts/jenkins).
 First, we need to follow the documentation and add the public repository to be able to pull the chart using `helm repo add`.
-We will name it `jenkins` and provide the URL with the public location of such repo `https://charts.jenkins.io`.
+We will name our local repository `jenkins` and provide the URL with the public location of the repo `https://charts.jenkins.io`.

 We also update to get the latest chart information.